LONDON MARKETS: U.K. Stocks Sag As British Voters Head To The Polls

 Continue Reading Below

-U.K. stocks tilted lower Thursday as investors await the results from a closely watched parliamentary election, with a Conservative Party majority at stake.
+U.K. stocks finished Thursday's choppy session lower, as investors awaited the results from a closely watched parliamentary election, with a Conservative Party majority at stake.

-The FTSE 100 fell 0.2% to 7,465.30, giving up earlier gains.
-Financial, basic material and utility shares were higher, but consumer-related and industrial shares were in the red.
+The FTSE 100 fell 0.4% to end at 7,449.98, giving up earlier gains and marking a fourth straight decline.
+Basic material, utility, financial shares logged gains, but consumer-related and oil and gas stocks were left in the red.

 Read:U.K. election--these are the stocks and sectors to watch once the result is in (http://www.marketwatch.com/story/watch-for-a-shake-up-among-uk-stocks-after-thursdays-election-2017-06-06)

-U.K. stocks were little changed in afternoon trade after the European Central Bank left interest rates unchanged, as expected, but removed language from its policy statement indicating rates could go lower in the future. (http://www.marketwatch.com/story/ecb-leaves-policy-unchanged-drops-reference-to-lower-rates-2017-06-08)
+U.K. stocks still tried to find firm footing after the European Central Bank left interest rates unchanged, as expected, but removed language from its policy statement indicating rates could go lower in the future. (http://www.marketwatch.com/story/ecb-leaves-policy-unchanged-drops-reference-to-lower-rates-2017-06-08)

 Continue Reading Below